informatics-isi-edu/ermrestjs/docs/user-docs/markdown-formatting.md

 ### 12. Span (Attach Attributes To Text)

 This is not part of commonMark specification and it will result in an [inline](#inline-vs-block) element.
-Openning tag is `:span:` and closing is `:/span:`.
+Opening tag is `:span:` and closing is `:/span:`.

 ```html
 This :span:text:/span:{.cl-name style="color:red"} has new color.